openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``openassessment.upload_file``
 *********************************

-The browser emits this event when a student successfully uploads an image file as part of a response.
+The browser emits this event when a student successfully uploads an image, .pdf, or other file as part of a response.
 Students complete the upload process before they submit the response.

 **Event Source**: Browser